Paula Seling: Eurovision Song Contest 2014

-On 1 March 2014, Paula Seling and Ovi Cernăuţeanu again won the Selectia Nationala, and were chosen as the Romanian entry for the Eurovision Song Contest 2014 in Copenhagen, with the song "Miracle".
-Seling and Cernăuţeanu performed "Miracle" live in the second semi-final on 8 May 2014.
+On 1 March 2014, Paula Seling and Ovi Cernăuțeanu again won the Selectia Nationala, and were chosen as the Romanian entry for the Eurovision Song Contest 2014 in Copenhagen, with the song "Miracle".
+Seling and Cernăuțeanu performed "Miracle" live in the second semi-final on 8 May 2014.
 They qualified from the semi-finals, and finished 12th in the final on 10 May 2014.

 Personal life

+Seling married Radu Bucura in 2005; the two had known each other since their teenage years, and he was later the drummer in Dana Nălbaru's band.
+In 2022, Seling announced that she and Bucura had adopted a daughter, Elena, several years earlier; Elena was three years old at the time of the adoption.
+The couple later divorced after 17 years of marriage, but continue to co-parent their daughter.

-Seling has been married since 2005 to Radu Bucura, a friend from her teenage years and the drummer in Dana Nalbaru's band.
-A Romanian Orthodox, she is anti-abortion, and attended the March for Life in Bucharest in March 2016.
+A Romanian Orthodox Christian, Seling is anti-abortion and attended the March for Life in Bucharest in March 2016.

 Seling speaks, writes, and performs in French, English, and Romanian; she also performs in Italian.